 When binding with spiral coils, the ends need to be crimped in order to secure the document and prevent the coil from twisting out of the holes.
 The most common way to cut and crimp the ends of plastic binding coils is by using a pair of specially designed hand-held pliers.
 Coil crimping and cutting pliers perform two distinct actions - they cut the coil so that it fits the document that is being bound and they crimp the end of the coil so that it stays in place.

 Pros Kit offers three styles of crimper frames for their die sets, but my preference is the Pros Kit Crimp Pro Crimping Frame.
 It offers ratcheting action for accurate and easy crimps, allows you to use the interchangeable die sets, has a crimping pressure adjustment as well as a quick release for the safety of your hands.

-Care to Shout Your Thoughts on Gutter End Cap Crimper Roofing Siding And Gutter Tool Archives Page 6 Of 10 Midwest Snipsreg
+Leave Your Reply on Gutter End Cap Crimper Roofing Siding And Gutter Tool Archives Page 6 Of 10 Midwest Snipsreg